Use WELCOME10 for 10% OFF your first order

 • Grow all three simultaneously and rotate trays for continuous supply

-• For detailed growing instructions, see our complete growing guide.
+• For a complete day-by-day growing schedule for sunflower specifically, see our sunflower microgreens seed-to-harvest guide.
+For detailed growing instructions for all varieties, see our complete growing guide.
 For monsoon-specific adjustments, see our monsoon growing guide.

 Frequently Asked Questions